-Correct positioning and application are important factors for an effective mosquito control
+Correct positioning and application are important factors for effective mosquito control

-Only if the traps have the correct positioning and run continuously throughout the mosquito season, they will efficiently and permanently decrease the mosquito population.
+When traps are properly positioned and run continuously throughout the mosquito season, they will efficiently and permanently decrease the mosquito population.

 There are some general guidelines for optimum positioning of the trap, however, it is important to realize that every property has its own unique characteristics.
 So to find the best position with the highest catch rates, test different locations!